petdance/bobby-tables/s/adodotnet.md

 The shared architecture across providers means that **there is a single common strategy for avoiding SQL injection for all data providers, in all .NET languages.**

-Using ADO.NET without SQL Injection
+Commands and their uses
 ===

 In ADO.NET, you specify [**commands**](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/commands-and-parameters) to execute against the data source, via an open [**connection**](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/connecting-to-a-data-source).
 Commands consist of a string (read/written via the command's [`CommandText`](https://docs.microsoft.com/en-us/dotnet/api/system.data.idbcommand.commandtext?view=netframework-4.7.2#System_Data_IDbCommand_CommandText) property), along with other properties.
-This string can be an SQL statement (it may also contain, a table name, a view name, or some other string understood by the data source).
+This string can be an SQL statement (it may also contain, a table name, a view name, or some other string understood by the data source); this SQL statement is the primary vector for SQL injection.

  A command can: